Terthiophene

 Terthiophene is the organic compound with the formula [C4H3S]2C4H2S.
 It is an oligomer of the heterocycle thiophene, a shorter oligomer is dithienyl, and the parent polymer is polythiophene.
 In the most common isomer of terthiophene, two thienyl groups are connected via their 2 positions to a central thiophene, also at the carbon atoms flanking the sulfur.

 Preparation of terthiophene

 Terthiophene is prepared by the nickel- or palladium-catalysed coupling reaction of 2,5-dibromothiophene with the Grignard reagent derived from 2-bromothiophene.

 Properties and applications

-This isomer is a pigment in African marigolds (Tagetes spp.) and exhibits some biological activity because it sensitizes the formation of singlet oxygen.
-It is responsible for the insecticidal activity of Tagetes minuta.
+This substance is likely responsible for the insecticidal activity of Tagetes minuta as it can react with light and oxygen to make singlet oxygen.

-Together with derivatives of 2,2'-bithiophene, various substituted terthiophenes occur naturally.
-Examples include 5,5-dichloro-α-terthiophene, 5-chloro-α-terthiophene, 5-acetyl α-terthiophene, and 5-carboxyl bithiophene.
+Together with derivatives of 2,2'-bithiophene, various chlorinated terthiophenes occur naturally in thistles.

 Terthiophene has been employed as building block for the organic semi-conductor polythiophene.